Formulary Chapter 2: Cardiovascular system - Full Chapter

 In some case these drugs require specialist initiation and short to medium term monitoring of efficacy or toxicity until the patient’s dose is stable.
 Following specialist review the patient may be transferred to primary care for ongoing prescribing.
 Ongoing prescribing by primary care can include, if required, additional dose titrations and assessment of efficacy, with ongoing communication between the primary care prescriber and specialist, if necessary.

-If the drug requires urgent initiation, it is expected that the specialist undertakes the initial prescribing responsibility for an appropriate period of time, usually a minimum of 28 days.
-A GREEN+ drug can only be recommended to primary care for initiation if does not need to be initiated within 28 days. |
+If the drug requires urgent initiation, it is expected that the specialist provides the first prescription from the inpatient/outpatient setting, of sufficient supply for a patient’s immediate needs.
+The quantity provided should cover at least up to the point where the discharge/clinic letter has reached the GP, plus reasonable time for the practice to manage the document and issue further supplies.
+A GREEN+ drug can only be recommended to primary care for initiation if it does not need to be initiated urgently, taking into account clinical need. |

 |